 I was inspired to start Frugal Flannel in 2019 after reaching a milestone of $100k USD net worth at age 25.
 Despite graduating college with a negative net worth thanks mostly to $30k in student loan debt, I was still able to reach a $100k net worth in just under 4 years.
-What’s more, I did it without ever making a crazy salary (I’ve still actually never made 6 figures).
+I built wealth without making a crazy salary — I actually didn’t even make six figures until I had passed a net worth of $250k in 2021.
 I wasn’t gifted money, didn’t get an inheritance, and didn’t cash in big on the cryptocurrency boom to get here.
 All the money I’ve saved has been from my own paychecks and an effort to live below my means in order to reach my goal of retiring by age 40.

 Financial independence is the concept of no longer needing a traditional job to provide for your living expenses.
 Most commonly, people consider themselves as generating enough passive income to be financially independent once they have amassed 25x their annual expenses in their investment portfolio.
 Income from other sources such as real estate and hobby businesses, while not passive, arguably also contribute towards this status.